Lifetime to Love

 "Lifetime to Love" is a 2000 song by the musician CeCe Peniston.
 The title was originally recorded for a 4 Play Records compilation Circuit Sessions 00.1, which featured overall thirteen dance/house remixes by L.A.
 DJ Manny Lehman (including also for example Junior Vasquez's "Be Quiet", Pat Hodges' "Rushin to Meet You", Michelle Weeks' "Rejoice", or Trancesetters' "Roaches").

-In January 2001, "Lifetime to Love" was released on single, returning the artist to the top positions of the U.S. Billboard Hot Dance Music/Club Play chart, where the composition peaked at number two eventually, becoming the second most successful track taken from both compilations (after the US Dance No.1 single, "If It Don't Fit" by Abigail, respectively "Don't You Want My Love" by Debbie Jacobs-Rock, taken from the Vol. 2 compilation).
+In January 2001, "Lifetime to Love" was released on single, returning the artist to the top positions of the US Billboard Hot Dance Music/Club Play chart, where the composition peaked at number two eventually, becoming the second most successful track taken from both compilations (after the US Dance No.1 single, "If It Don't Fit" by Abigail, respectively "Don't You Want My Love" by Debbie Jacobs-Rock, taken from the Vol. 2 compilation).